avargasv/ContribsGH-A/PostA.md

 on the processing time of those calls, and on the assignation of processing threads to them, that is now in the hands of an execution context implicitly established for running our actors.

-The trace of a second call to our service, using the same parameters and organization, shows:
+The trace of a second call to our service using the same parameters and organization, shows:

 ----------------------------------------------------------------------------------------------------------------